XiovV/dokkup/README.md

 # Features
 - **Easy to use** - You can go from having a bunch of bare servers to production ready infrastructure in a matter of minutes.
 - **Zero downtime** - Dokkup will ensure zero downtime while updating containers or in the event that something goes wrong.
-- **No Master node** - There is no need for setting up a server just for a master node, your personal machine is all you need.
+- **No master node** - There is no need for setting up a server just for a master node, your personal machine is all you need.
 - **Sky is the limit** - Got only one server?
 No problem.
 Got 10,000 servers?
 No problem.
+- **Easy reverse proxying and load balancing** - With built-in [Traefik](https://traefik.io/traefik) support, networking you containers is as easy as ever.
+(WIP)

 # Table of contents
 - [Setup](#setup)